Valmy park is open to the public.

 Entry is free

 When hosting large-scale events (eg the Déferlantes Festival in early July or concerts).
-These closures will be announced in the press

 When Joseph Bardou made his fortune from the invention of JOB cigarette papers, his son Pierre commissioned the Danish Architect Viggo Dorph-Petersen, well known for his extravagant Belle Epoque style, to build a château for each of his three children.